XcalableMP/manual/en/tutorial-local.rst

 In XMP/C, the user declares a Coarray by adding :[] (Coarray dimension) after the array declaration.
 In XMP/Fortran, the user declares a Coarray by adding [] after the array declaration.
-The asterisk symbol is used in the both language.
+The asterisk symbol is used in both languages.

 .. note::
     Based on Fortran 2008, the Coarray should have the same size of the entire execution node group.